gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ## Running Software Interactively on the Yens

-#### Gurobi
+### **Gurobi**

 ### Running Gurobi in Python

 Because the Yens already have Gurobi software and Gurobi Python interface installed, we simply need to access them by loading the `gurobipy3` [module](/_getting_started/modules/){:target="_blank"}.

-**Environment Setup**
+#### Environment Setup

 Load Gurobi module:
 ```title="Terminal Command"
 ml gurobipy3
 ```

-Next, create a new [Python virtual environment](/_user_guide/best_practices_python_env/){:target="_blank"} using `venv` package.
+Next, create a new [Python virtual environment](/_user_guide/best_practices_python_env/){:target="_blank"} using the `venv` package.
 This virtual environment will be used across interactive Yen nodes, Slurm nodes, and as a Jupyter kernel.

-To make the virtual environment sharable, we make it in a shared location on the Yens such as a faculty project directory, and not in a user’s home directory.
+To ensure the virtual environment is sharable, create it in a shared location on the Yen system, such as a faculty project directory, rather than in a user’s home directory.

 Let's navigate to the shared project directory: